top of page

 Life Sketches

-Life Sketches are great because you can give people a quick overview of your ancestor.
-In addition, life Sketches can help people quickly know that other researchers are working on this individual and what they know about them.
+Life Sketches are great because they can give people a quick overview of their ancestors.
+They can also help people quickly know that other researchers are working on this individual and what they know about them.

 Milby served in Company K Regiment 133 with his brother William James Townsend.